 Well, my friend, think again!
 There are quite some things to consider before getting one.

-15+ things to consider before getting Hosting!
+15+ Things to consider before getting a Web Hosting

 1. Cheap isn’t always good